lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`
-A difficult part of analysis is identifying and adjusting for potential confounders.
-Regardless of how you find and adjust for confounders, you need to review other studies and understand the underlying biology.
+A difficult part of the analysis is controlling for potential confounders.

 ---
 ## Classical definition of a confounder